R4600: Description

-The R4600 had 16 KB two-way set-associative caches for instructions and data.
-It supported an L2 cache, but has no on-die hardware to control it, requiring external logic, whether it be a custom application specific integrated circuit (ASIC) or chipset, to the cache.
-The cache resided on the SysAD bus and was shared with the external interface.
-The SysAD bus is 64 bits wide and can operate at clock rates up to 50 MHz for a peak bandwidth of 400 MB/s.
-The R4600's external interface did not support multiprocessing.
-The R4600 needs to be supplied with three clock signals to generate the various clocks.
+The R4600 has 16 kB two-way set-associative caches for instructions and data.
+The CPU can support a second-level cache, although it does not provide the necessary logic to control it, requiring external logic (provided for example by the chipset).
+Cache resides on the 64-bit wide SysAD (System Address Data) bus, which can operate at clock rates up to 150 MHz for a peak bandwidth of 600 MB/s, and is part of the R4600's external interface.
+The R4600 needs to be supplied with three clock signals to generate various internal clocks.
+Multiprocessing is not supported.